edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-02-12-talent-development-strategies.md

 permalink: /blog/talent-development-strategies/
 author: { name: Corey Bleich }
 image: blog/2020-02-12-talent-development-strategies.jpg
-excerpt: These talent development strategies can help you identify and nurture your employees’ skills to build a better workforce.
+meta: These talent development strategies can help you identify and nurture your employees’ skills to build a better workforce.
 ---

 It might be hard to believe, but chances are good that some of the best talent for your business isn’t just one recruiter phone call away: it’s right under your nose.
 Here are seven talent development strategies that can help you identify and nurture your employees’ skills to build a better workforce.